 "I'm sorry, Kakashi," Minato-sensei said tiredly.
 "I know you were looking forward to a break."

 Team Minato, getting back together with the return of two of its members from a high-ranked mission, wasn't getting much training done done at the 17th training ground.
 Rin Nohara sat cross-legged on the ground, wearing a newly-issued chunin vest.
-Minato-sensei perched atop the middle of three training posts, and Kakashi slouched against the one to the left.
+Their jounin instructor, Minato Namikaze, perched atop the middle of three training posts, and Kakashi Hatake slouched against the one to the left.

-"There must be a mistake, sensei," he said, swallowing his frustration.
+"There must be a mistake, sensei," said Kakashi, swallowing his frustration.
 "I just got back from Suna yesterday.
 I haven't even had the chance to write my mission report.
 Are you sure the Hokage requested me?"

 Minato-sensei had the good grace to look somewhat rueful at that remark.
 "I'm sure Lord Hokage wouldn't request you unless it were absolutely necessary."